fikriazh/fikri/content/_index.md

 ## Brief
 I'm an Indonesian drilling fluid engineer, working remotely in harsh onshore oil-field industry, toil for oil.
 That's my formal life, kind of boring template money heist worker (even likely called energy warrior).

 Meanwhile in the other side, I like to tell my spiritual stories, a journey in finding true meaning of this universe.
 Is there any rulers behind this all?
-I try not to believe, even think all of this merely an random abstract life, but why do I always got synchronized code 411?
+I try not to believe, even think all of this is merely random abstract life, but why do I always got synchronized code 411?